chasewyrick/Administrator-Control-Panel/README.md

 7. Update notifier!
 Get told when new updates come!

+8. Multiple Users with different permissions.

+9. Automatic setup!

+10. View uploaded files each with uniqe icon per filetype!

+11. With heaps more to come!

 <b>How to implement:</b>

 1. Extract the zip file in the root directory of your server